NajmehNyr/2AFC-Color-Discrimination-Task/README.md

 # Design
 - Visualization scripts were employed during the experiment design phase to ensure that the selected colors would achieve a 75% performance threshold.
 - The final color bar reflects the chosen stimuli.
-- Reformat provides the format needed for statistical analysis. (upcoming)
 - Sample data may be used to execute the visualization code.

 # Statistical Analysis (upcoming)